 Why It’s Important to Create Unity in Photos

-Unity is one of the 10 Elements of Composition, based upon a post I created a while ago.
+Unity is one of the 10 Elements of Composition, based on a post I created a while ago.

-Unity gives a the viewer a sense of content.
+Unity gives the viewer a sense of content.
 The elements look like they belong together.

 If you’ve ever seen a photo of Santorini, Greece, all of the buildings look very unified.
 White buildings capped with blue domes along a cliff next to the sea.
 Everything fit.
 Everything belongs together.
 It’s peaceful and serene.

-Now take a look at a skyline of London.
-It's a hot mess of buildings disunited through time.
-A few modern skyscrapers, some old brick buildings and everything in between.
-Nothing looks like it belongs the the building next to it.
+Now take a look at the skyline of London.
+It’s a hot mess of buildings disunited through time.
+A few modern skyscrapers, some old brick buildings, and everything in between.
+Nothing looks like it relates to the building next to it.

-You could say the same thing of my hometown of Orlando.
-Old brick buildings, some ugly things created in the 70's, and a few modern skyscrapers.
-Each has it's own design, none of which belongs to the neighbor next to it.
+You could say the same thing about my hometown of Orlando.
+Old brick buildings, some ugly things created in the ’70s, and a few modern skyscrapers.
+Each has its own design, none of which belongs to the neighbor next to it.

 Whether it’s London or Orlando, there’s no unity in the design of these towns.
 Places like Santorini or some Caribbean towns with colorful beach houses have unity.
 They share the same design and color palette for everything in the scene.